 The Grants and Research Office (GRO) within the School of Nursing supports this component through providing a variety of consultation services to faculty investigators during the grant application and post award management.

-Learn more about research at the School of Nursing, including currently funded research and GRO’s mission.
+Learn more about research at the School of Nursing, including those that provide consulting and administrative support to the research mission.

 Details about the School's annual event which brings together researchers, students, nurse practitioners, and other healthcare professionals.